kostyafarber/front-end-practice/README.md

 3. You can open any of the projects locally play around with the content.

-    _If your on vscode you can install [LiveReload](https://marketplace.visualstudio.com/items?itemName=ziishaned.livereload) and the [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass)_.
+    _If your on vscode you can install [LiveReload](https://marketplace.visualstudio.com/items?itemName=ziishaned.livereload) and the [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass)_ to change the content in real-time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>